STMARobotics/superalliance/README.md

 ## Build and Deployment
 We have an automated process that uses [GitHub actions](https://github.com/features/actions) to deploy both the UI and the API to our Production environment in AWS.
 At a high level, GitHub actions starts a virtual machine that runs scripts to build and deploy the applications.
 The following sections outline the application-specific build and deployment details.

+Secrets and environment variables for production are stored as GitHub repo secrets or variables.
+They are placed into the lambda environment during the Claudia deployment (so don't change them in the AWS UI, they'll be overwritten by the next deploy.)

 ### Frontend UI
 The workflow for deploying the UI is defined in `superalliance-ui-workflow.yml` and is currently configured to automatically deploy the application when changes are pushed to the `main` branch of the `/app` directory in the [superalliance repository](https://github.com/STMARobotics/superalliance).
 The build process compiles the application into static website assets and copies them to an [Amazon S3](https://aws.amazon.com/s3/) bucket named `super-alliance-ui`.
 We use [AWS CloudFront](https://aws.amazon.com/cloudfront/) to serve the assets from the S3 bucket.
 The process of copying the website assets to S3 is handled by a GitHub action called [s3-deploy](https://github.com/Reggionick/s3-deploy), this action also invalidated the CloudFront cache.
 For more details about how the build and deployment process works, see the `superalliance-ui-workflow.yml` file.